Multilingual arbitrator in commercial and investment disputes

 Csaba takes arbitral appointments in commercial and investment disputes in which the language of the arbitration is English, Spanish, Portuguese, Hungarian or Romanian.
 He has acted as co-arbitrator and sole arbitrator in commercial disputes in the energy and aviation sectors.

 As arbitration counsel at CMS, Csaba has represented private investors, companies, States and State entities in a wide range of commercial and investor-State disputes, including in the fields of energy, mining, construction, banking, telecommunications, and commercial property.
 He has experience in complex, high-value international disputes under the rules of ICSID, ICC, LCIA, UNCITRAL and SCC.
 As a former transaction lawyer, Csaba advised private equity investors, banks, and development finance institutions on major loan and equity transactions in Central and Eastern Europe.
 He is trained and qualified in both civil and common law jurisdictions.
 He is admitted to practice as Solicitor in England & Wales (2009) and Avocat in Romania (2004).
-Csaba is also Arbitration Counsel in the London office of CMS.
+Csaba is also Senior Project Solicitor (Offshore Renewables) at SSE.
+He has gained experience in the offshore wind industry while acting on commercial and construction matters on Seagreen, the world’s deepest fixed foundation offshore wind farm.

 Csaba is the author of “Attribution in International Investment Law” (Kluwer Law International, 2018), the first in-depth study on the use of the notion of attribution in international investment law.
-He is an editor of the Investor-State Law Guide (www.investorstatelawguide.com), the leading research tool for investor-State disputes.
-Csaba is a co-founder and director of the Romanian Chapter of Club Español del Arbitraje and a member of the LCIA European Users’ Council.
+He is a former editor of the Investor-State Law Guide (www.investorstatelawguide.com), a leading research tool for investor-State disputes.
+Csaba is a co-founder and former director of the Romanian chapter of Club Español del Arbitraje.
 He is a former seconded casework counsel at the London Court of International Arbitration.